Sequences of Bivariate Bicycle Codes from Covering Graphs: Preliminaries

 The constructions in this paper are inspired by the general notion of covering spaces in topology.
 Intuitively, a covering space $\tilde{X}$ of a topological space ${X}$ has the property that $\tilde{X}$ and $X$ look the same locally while possibly having different global topological structure.

 The idea of a covering space carries over to graphs, which will be necessary to consider when applying covering spaces in the context of quantum error correcting codes.
 We review here those concepts from graph theory that are necessary for understanding the notion of graph covers.

-\begin{dfn}[\textbf{Graphs and Subgraphs}] A graph $G$ is a pair of sets written as $G = (V,E)$ or $G(V,E)$ where $V$ is a set of elements called the `vertices' of the graph and $E$ is a set consisting of unordered pairs of vertices $[v_1, v_2]$ called the `edges' of the graph.
-A \textbf{subgraph} $G'(V', E')$ of a graph $G(V,E)$ is a graph such that $V' \subseteq V$ and $E' \subseteq E$. \end{dfn} Given two graphs, it is sensible to ask for a suitable notion of a map between them that preserves the graph structure:
+We henceforth denote all graphs as $G$ or $G = (V,E)$, where $V$ is the vertex set and $E$ the edge set, and write edges $e \in E$ as pairs of vertices $e = [v_1, v_2]$.